What are the costs associated with importing car from UK to Ireland?

 The main tax you will need to pay is vehicle registration tax (VRT).
 This website provides all the information you need to know about vehicle registration tax.

-If you import a new car from the UK to Ireland then you will also have to pay VAT.
+If you import a vehicle from UK to Ireland you are required to pay VAT.
 Currently VAT is charges at 23%.

 Travel and Transport

 If you are collecting the car yourself in the UK, the travel and transport costs involve flights, accommodation (optional) fuel and ferry.
 In general we suggest allowing €500 to cover these cost approximately.

 Example of the Costs